 How to Avoid Side Effects when Stopping Growth Hormone

-If you want to maintain those positive results and avoid any of the unpleasant side effects that could occur when you stop taking HGH, some of the lifestyle changes you should make to avoid a significant drop in your HGH levels are:
+If you want to maintain those positive results and avoid any of the unpleasant side effects that may happen once you cease taking HGH, here are some things our doctors recommend you do to maintain your results and keep your HGH levels high:

 - Getting regular exercise